lawrencioqt/BalbuenaJeffLawrenceCS3101_WSTactivities/README.md

 **Year and Section:** CS-3101

 ## Overview
-Welcome to the Laboratory Activity Repository!
 This repository contains a collection of laboratory exercises designed to enhance your practical skills in web development using **HTML**, **CSS**, and **JavaScript**.
 Each activity introduces key concepts, frameworks, and tools, encouraging hands-on learning.

 ## Purpose
 The purpose of this repository is to: